 What is obesity?

-Obesity is a common chronic medical condition, especially in the United States.
-According to the Centers for Disease Control and Prevention (CDC), over 40% of American adults are classified as obese (CDC, 2016).
-Obesity is determined by using your body mass index (BMI), which is based on your weight and height.
+Obesity is a common chronic medical condition in the United States.
+According to the Centers for Disease Control and Prevention (CDC), over 40% of American adults have obesity, which is determined by using your body mass index (BMI), a measurement that is based on your weight and height (CDC, 2020-a).
 People with a BMI of 30 kg/m2 or higher are considered to have obesity.
 This medical condition is more than just a weight problem—obesity increases your risk of many other health problems, including heart disease, diabetes, and high blood pressure.
-In the case of coronavirus disease 2019 (COVID-19), obesity also increases your risk of having severe COVID-19 symptoms, perhaps more so in people younger than 60 (Lighter, 2020).
+In the case of coronavirus disease 2019 (COVID-19), obesity also increases your risk of developing severe COVID-19, likely more so in people under the age of 60 (Lighter, 2020).

 Obesity as a risk factor for severe COVID-19 symptoms

 COVID-19 affects certain groups of people more than others.
-Age is a significant risk factor for having severe symptoms, specifically if you are over the age of 64 or live in a nursing home.
-So is having diabetes or other chronic medical conditions, like lung or heart problems.
+Age is a risk factor for having severe symptoms, especially if you are over the age of 64 or live in a nursing home.
+Other risk factors include chronic medical conditions like diabetes, lung disease, or heart problems.
 However, scientists have recently discovered that obesity is another risk factor for severe COVID-19 illness, especially for people under the age of 60.
 And it’s not just because obesity puts you at risk for other medical problems.
-People with obesity—regardless of other comorbidities—seem to be developing severe COVID-19 symptoms at a higher rate than non-obese people.
+People with obesity—regardless of other health conditions—develop severe COVID-19 symptoms at a higher rate than people without obesity.

-Other data from France suggested that there was a higher rate of obesity in the COVID-19 patients who needed to be admitted to the ICU (Simonnet, 2020).
-Also, patients with a BMI >35 kg/m2 required intubation (mechanical ventilation) due to severe COVID-19 symptoms over 90% of the time (Simonnet, 2020).
+Data from France also suggested that there was a higher rate of obesity in the COVID-19 patients who needed to be admitted to the ICU.
+In this study, people with a BMI >35 kg/m2 required intubation (mechanical ventilation) due to severe COVID-19 symptoms over 90% of the time (Simonnet, 2020).
 Looking at one hospital in China during January and February 2020, researchers noted that people with obesity were more than twice as likely to progress to severe pneumonia, regardless of other comorbidities (Qingxian, 2020).
 Many of these studies are small or only examine a particular population, and most are not peer-reviewed.
 Scientists are continuing to study COVID-19, but the data strongly suggests a link between severe COVID-19 disease and obesity.

 Why does obesity increase risk?

-COVID-19 is a new illness that has only been around since December 2019, so there is a lot about it that we just don’t know.
+Even though we’ve been studying COVID-19 since December 2019, there is a lot about it that we just don’t know.
 One thing that seems to play a role in this disease is higher levels of inflammation and immune system response in the body.
-Obesity also tends to increase inflammation, so this may be why people with obesity are at higher risk of severe disease with COVID-19 (Petrilli, 2020).
-Another thought is that obesity may decrease lung function, making people with obesity more likely to have airway problems (Qingxian, 2020).
-Regardless of the theories, people with obesity need to be extra vigilant as they are at higher risk for developing severe symptoms and requiring hospitalization.
+Obesity also tends to increase inflammation in your body, so this may be why people with obesity are at higher risk of severe disease with COVID-19 (Petrilli, 2020).
+Another thought is that obesity may reduce lung function, making people with obesity more likely to have breathing problems (Qingxian, 2020).
+Regardless of the mechanism, people with obesity are at higher risk for developing severe symptoms and requiring hospitalization.